Microbiology - Bordetella Pertussis

 It is essential for culture specimens to be kept cold after collection and during transit to the Laboratory.
 Another nasopharyngeal swab for PCR inside the microcentrifuge tube also should be returned in the mailer, along with the completed DHHS form 4121 form.

 Reference cultures may be shipped in a microbiology reference mailer with a completed DHHS form 4121.
 Plates should be wrapped individually in absorbent cushioning material and securely packaged in a leak-proof, crush-proof container.
 Label "Pertussis" on the outside of the package.
 When shipping by U.S. mail, use first-class postage.
 Be sure to place return address on outside of container, regardless of shipping method.

 Reporting Procedure and Interpretation

-Both culture and PCR examinations may fail to detect B.pertussis.
+Both culture and PCR may fail to detect B. pertussis.
 Positive PCR are valuable for early diagnosis of pertussis but should be accompanied by culture since culture is the recommended diagnostic method.
-As the disease process may continue for weeks or months after viable organisms no longer remain in the nasopharynx, a negative culture report does not rule out infection, especially if specimens were collected late in the course of illness.
-PCR testing, however, can detect non-viable organisms and has been found to be more sensitive.
+As the disease process may continue for weeks or months after viable organisms no longer remain in the nasopharynx, a negative culture does not rule out infection, especially if specimens were collected late in the course of illness.
 Organisms present in low numbers may be difficult to detect by either method.
 Prior antibiotic therapy, overgrowth of contaminants or failure to keep specimens cold after collection and during transit may result in a negative culture.
 Cultures performed at the local level using commercial agar plates may be negative due to insufficient moisture in the medium.
 Accuracy in both tests is dependent on correctly collected specimens.

 Reports are returned only to the submitting agency; the submitter is responsible for sending copies to any other agency.
-Copies of reports are retained in this Laboratory.
-The submitting agency is responsible for maintaining reports in the patient´s file.
+Copies of reports are retained at the NCSLPH.
+The submitting agency is responsible for maintaining reports in the patient's file.